30-01-2023

 • Container (to catch water)

-Ensure the central heating is off and place the container at the base of the radiator, underneath the position of the radiator valve.
+Ensure the central heating is off and place the container at the radiator's base, underneath the radiator valve's position.
 Use the radiator bleed key to turn the radiator valve anti-clockwise very slowly.

 Listen for any air escaping, like a hiss.
 As soon as the water starts to run out instead, turn clockwise again to tighten.